par6n/paper-plane/README.md

 TDlib has a complete [documentation of methods, types and everything else in the library](https://core.telegram.org/tdlib/).

 ## Changelog
+#### v0.0.6
+* Added encryptionKey parameter to class constructor, so the class can be used for encrypted databases, too.
+Also, `authorizationWaitEncryptionKey` is automatically handled by Paper Plane.

 #### v0.0.5
 * Call `this.resolver` when an AuthReady received from TDlib.